ALBME

 • The daily dosage of medical cannabis being recommended, not to exceed the limitations set by the AMCC;

-• The permissible length of duration of the certification, which shall not exceed ninety (90) days;
+• The permissible length of duration of the certification, which shall not exceed 30 days for a patient capable of conception or 90 days for all other patients;

 • Statements and affirmations as follows: